-Related to the abovementioned theoretical results that collusion would involve greater price stability, Abrantes-Metz et al. (2005) have developed a screen or collusive marker based on price volatility.
+Related to the abovementioned theoretical results that collusion would involve a higher price stability, Abrantes-Metz et al. (2005) have developed a variance screen of collusion.
 The analysis of a cartel in procurement auctions for food supply to military agencies in the US, revealed that prices in frozen perch were much less volatile (and less responsive to costs) during the life of the cartel than when the cartel broke down.